-We choose six regions, each comprising $6 \times 6$ grid points for our analysis.
-The regions are chosen based on the PRUDENCE regions (Christensen and Christensen, 2007) which could not be used because of the necessity of the same amount of grid points for each area, and due to test results which show a different behavior for these regions.
-We investigate 30 year periods of daily data, thus each time series consists of $\approx 11,000$ data points, yielding $\approx 36 \times 11,000 \approx 400,000$ points in time for each region and ensemble member.
-The model domain and the six investigation areas, which are located in Spain, France, Germany, Scandinavia, Bulgaria, and Russia are shown in Fig. 3.
-These roughly match the PRUDENCE regions which are not applicable for the analysis since equal sized areas are a requirement for comparison among regions.
+We choose six regions, each comprising 6×6 grid points for our analysis.
+The regions are chosen based on the PRU-DENCE regions (Christensen and Christensen, 2007), which could not be used because of the necessity of the same amount of grid points for each area, and due to test results that show a different behavior for these regions.
+We investigate 30-year periods of daily data; thus, each time series consists of $\approx 11\,000$ data points, yielding $\approx 36 \times 11\,000 \approx$ 400 000 points in time for each region and ensemble member.
+The model domain and the six investigation areas, which are located in Spain, France, Germany, Scandinavia, Bulgaria and Russia, are shown in Fig. 1.
+These roughly match the PRUDENCE regions, which are not applicable for the analysis since equal sized areas are a requirement for comparison among regions.